OpenTOPAS/TOPAS_Official_Documentation/parameters/scoring/phasespace.rst

 Phase Space Format
 ~~~~~~~~~~~~~~~~~~

-Phase Space refers to the technique of saving or replaying a set of particles crossing a given surface.

-* When one saves a phase space, one defines a surface and then saves the position, particle type, energy and momentum of some or all particles crossing that surface.
-* When one replays a phase space, one starts a set of particles from the saved positions, with the saved particle types, energy and momentum.

-Phase Space enables separating two parts of a simulation or analysis job, and can be used to transfer sets of particles among different codes.

-A Phase Space is stored as a pair of related files:

-* A .header file tells the number of histories, the number of saved particles and the order of information in the .phsp file
-* A .phsp file contains all the details of all the saved particles

-We support three formats for Phase Space:

-* Binary is a compact format, with data encoded in a stream of bytes.
-The header file tells the contents and byte order per particle.
-* ASCII provides the same information as Binary, but presents it as a much less compact, but easier to read simple text file, which data encoded as a series of columns of text.
-The header file tells the contents and column order per particle.
-* Limited is an alternate binary format compatible with some legacy codes.
-It has fewer options for what data can be expressed, but is compatible with codes such as that used by Varian for their TrueBeam phase space files.

-You can additionally write phase space to `ROOT files <https://root.cern.ch>`_, however there is no corresponding ability to read phase space back in from these files.

 For the Binary and ASCII formats, Particle ID is encoded using the large set of integer codes specified by the Particle Data Group (PDG):

 * 22 = photon